belle2/basf2/framework/doc/conditions-database.rst

    Prior to release-04 the globaltag needed to always be configured manually and no automatic replay was in place

-If multiple globaltas are selected the software will look for all necessary payloads in each of them in turn and always take each payload from the first globaltag it can be found in.
+If multiple globaltags are selected the software will look for all necessary payloads in each of them in turn and always take each payload from the first globaltag it can be found in.